top of page

 A simple formula is: 5 classes per week is recommended to make big changes in your mind, body, and spirit; 3 classes per week to make gradual change; 2 classes per week is the minimum to sustain your practice.

 It all depends on how *amazing* you’d like to feel!
 For optimal results, we recommend you practice at least twice a week.
-Less often still helps (regular commitment is more important than frequent commitment,) but the benefits are not as quick or complete.
+Less often still helps (regular commitment is more important than frequent commitment), but the benefits are not as quick or complete.
 Especially starting your practice, the more often you are able to practice, the more quickly you will adapt to the heat and see progress.
 It is also helpful to increase your “dosage” if you are healing from an injury.
+Many of our long-term practitioners even choose to practice 5-6 times per week; once a year, we like to try a 60 Day Challenge to skyrocket our evolution and growth.

 What if I feel overwhelmed or sick during class?